 Polestar 2 review

-While this Volvo spinoff brand's first effort was the rakish, limited-run, luxurious Polestar 1 plug-in hybrid, its latest model is a different proposition – and one that has its sights fixed firmly on the all-conquering Tesla Model 3.
+While this Volvo spinoff brand's first effort was the rakish, limited-run, luxurious Polestar 1 plug-in hybrid, the Polestar 2 is a different proposition – and one that has its sights fixed firmly on the all-conquering Tesla Model 3.
 While the Polestar 1 was a great way for the brand to introduce itself, the Polestar 2 is the car that the Swedish company hopes will see it break into the mainstream.

 Polestar bills the 2 as a ‘four-door all-electric fastback’, but to our eyes it's more of a coupe-SUV like the Jaguar I-Pace.
 It shares some design cues with its Volvo siblings and is built on some of the same architecture; some parts are shared with the Volvo XC40, for example.